 Buffalo Ridge Springs, Hollister

-Part of the Big Cedar Lodge resort, it underwent a Tom Fazio revamp three years ago.
+Part of the Big Cedar Lodge resort, it underwent a Tom Fazio revamp a few years ago.
 The new layout, etched into dramatic Ozark terrain, brings water in play on half the holes—along with a herd of free-ranging buffalo from a nearby nature park.

 Country Club of St. Albans (Lewis & Clark), St. Albans